 Division of Mining and Geotechnical Engineering consists of two research subjects Mining and Rock Engineering and Soil Mechanics and Foundation Engineering.

-The research subject Rock Mechanics and Rock Engineering comprises the mechanical and physical properties and the behaviour of rock and rock masses, design of rock constructions, blasting, fragmentation, tunneling, mining and maintenance of rock constructions.
+The research subject Mining and Rock Engineering comprises the mechanical and physical properties and the behaviour of rock and rock masses, design of rock constructions, blasting, fragmentation, tunneling, mining and maintenance of rock constructions.
 The subject covers fundamental as well as applied experimental and theoretical studies, development of models and applications within mining, tunneling, storage and production of energy.

-The division of Mining and geotechnical Engineering is also responsible for some 35 courses and is running the the following educational programmes:
+The division of Mining and Geotechnical Engineering is also responsible for some 35 courses and is running the the following educational programmes: